baaspack/baas-sdk/README.md

 #### createResource(collection, data)
 `collection` should be a string. `data` should be an object.
 The data argument can contain any key-value pairs.
 It is up to the frontend developer to ensure data integrity by placing constraints on the arguments that can be passed to this method.
+Timestamps and unique ID will be added automatically.

 ```
-sdk.db.createResource('messages', {})
+sdk.db.createResource('messages', { "text": "I am a message!" })
 => {
     "_id": "5e9f2fc00fb8899611d642a4",
     "text": "I am a message!",